SafeLives/roadmap/user-doc/analysis.md

 ### Browse existing analysis tables

-- I can see the list of the graph representation of the existing analysis tables
+- I can see predetermined graph representations of the existing analysis tables
-- I can filter run the analysis table on a specific timeline
+- I can filter the analysis tables for a specific timeline
-- I can filter the analysis table
+- I can filter the analysis tables

 ### Create new analysis tables

 ![new analysis table](../img/analysis-create.png)

-- I can edit an existing analysis table By searching by categories/tags linked to the analysis table
+- I can edit an existing analysis table by searching by categories/tags linked to the analysis table
 - I can create a new analysis table:

-#### Main strucutre of a table
+#### Main structure of a table

 - the aggregate value for each answer of the question (ex: location) or